 7900.
 Supervised Ministry and Seminar.
 FALL and SPRING [3-3] This sequence is a prerequisite for most of the other Field Education courses.
 Ordinarily taken after the completion of at least 24 credit hours.
 Prerequisite: Participation in the Field Education meeting during the first year of study; successful background check; consultation with Field Education staff.
-Grades for Field Education courses are recorded as CR (Credit), NC (No Credit), or H (Honors).
+Grades for Field Education courses are recorded as H (Honors), P (Pass), LP (Low Pass), F (Fail).